AUEB-BALab/repo-evaluate/docs/README.md

 #### CSV:

-- Raw data from all the evaluation will be output to a `.CSV` file which can be used for visualisation and grading
+- Raw data from all the evaluation will be outputed to a `.csv` file which can be used for visualisation and grading

-#### Building:
+### Building:

 - This project uses [Python Poetry](https://python-poetry.org/) for dependency management whilst including a poetry.lock file
 - There are 2 ways you can build the project: